 - Body-wide side effects from corticosteroids

 - Vision loss

-About 1 in 5 patients with a first episode of optic neuritis will develop nerve problems elsewhere in the body, or will develop multiple sclerosis.
+Some people who have an episode of optic neuritis will develop nerve problems in other places in the body or develop multiple sclerosis.

 When to Contact a Medical Professional